 At Midwest Metal Products, we have more than 8,000-square feet of dedicated space in multiple facilities just for our powder coating process.
 We know that to get the best finishes, all metallic surfaces must be completely clean.
 A proper pre-treatment is essential for the adhesion of the powder or paint to the substrate.

 Here’s a quick look at our pre-treatment process.
 All of our baths are on timers.
 This provides consistency and uniformity.

-• Cleaning with alkaline (using Brulin 815 GD, the industry standard): This cleans virtually all types of metal, including steel, aluminum, and titanium.
-A proper cleaning removes all dirt, dust, machining oils, specks, and any foreign material.
+• Cleaning with alkaline (using Brulin 815 GD, the industry-standard): This cleans virtually all types of metal, including steel, aluminum, and titanium.
+Proper cleaning removes all dirt, dust, machining oils, specks, and any foreign material.

 • Overflowing free rinse.
 The water source is constantly regenerated to wash away all contaminants.

 • Submerging in Isoprep 184.
 This process deoxidizes and activates the metal to accept the next treatment

 • Submerging rinse.
 This is a double rinse.
 We submerge the object and then hose it down with fresh water to remove any additional drag-out.
 This keeps our subsequent baths free of additional contaminants.